dtutimes/Backend/readme.md

 * Use micro-commits.
 This makes it easier and faster to review.
 * Add a screenshot for UX changes (this is part of the PR checklist)

-As a small team, we have to prioritize our work, and reviewing PRs takes time.
-We receive lots of PRs every day, so if you can keep your PRs small, it helps our small team review and merge code faster, minimizing stale code.
+As You can keep your PRs small, it helps our team review and merge code faster, minimizing stale code.

-Keep in mind that the team is very overloaded, so PRs sometimes wait for a *very* long time.
-However this is not for lack of interest, but because we find ourselves in a constant need to prioritize certain issues/PRs over others.
+PRs may take time to merge depending on the issue you are addressing.
 If you think your issue/PR is very important, try to popularize it by getting other users to comment and share their point of view.

 ## I want to file an issue!